mdn/content/files/en-us/web/css/anchor/index.md

 When using an `anchor()` function inside an inset property value, the `<anchor-side>` parameter specified inside the `anchor()` function has to be compatible with the axis on which the inset property resides.

-In the case of physical inset properties and `<anchor-side>` values, this is relatively simple. `top: anchor(bottom)` is fine, for example, but `top: anchor(left)` is not valid.
+This means that physical `<anchor-side>` values can be used within the values of physical inset properties if axis direction of the `<anchor-side>` is the same as the physical property.
+In other words, the `top` and `bottom` sides are only valid within the `top` and `bottom` property values (or the `top` and `bottom` values within the `inset` shorthand), and `left` and `right` are only valid within `left` and `right` property values.
+For example, `top: anchor(bottom)` is fine, as they are both vertical, or y-axis values, but `top: anchor(left)` is not valid, as `left` is a horizontal, or x-axis value.
 If `top: anchor(left, 50px)` were specified, the fallback value would be used, so `top` would get a computed value of `50px`.
 If no fallback is present, the inset property has no effect, as if it were set to `auto`.

-You can also use physical inset values with logical `<anchor-side>` values. `top: anchor(start)` and `top: anchor(self-end)` work fine, for example, as those `<anchor-side>` values are relative to the inset property's relevant axis.

-When using logical inset properties and `<anchor-side>` values, the story is slightly more complicated.
-The logical `<anchor-side>` values are compatible with all logical inset properties — again, these `<anchor-side>` values are relative to the inset property's relevant axis.
-So `inset-block-start: anchor(start)` and `inset-inline-end: anchor(self-end)` are fine, for example.
-These combinations work in horizontal and vertical writing modes.
+You can use logical `<anchor-side>` values within both logical and physical inset properties as logical `<anchor-side>` values are relative to the inset property's relevant axis, whether the property is logical or relative.
+For example, `top: anchor(start)`, `top: anchor(self-end)`, `inset-block-start: anchor(end)` and `inset-inline-end: anchor(self-start)` all work fine.

-However, when using logical inset properties with physical `<anchor-side>` values, the `<anchor-side>` value has to match the axis the inset property is relevant to in that particular writing mode.
+The story gets more complicated when using physical `<anchor-side>` keyterms within logical inset properties values as the physical side has to match the axis the inset property is relevant to within the current writing mode.
 For example:

-- In a horizontal writing mode, the block direction is top-to-bottom, therefore `inset-block-end: anchor(bottom)` will work, for example, but `inset-block-end: anchor(left)` is incompatible.
+- In a horizontal writing mode, the block direction is top-to-bottom, therefore `inset-block-end: anchor(bottom)` will work but `inset-block-end: anchor(left)` is incompatible.
 If `inset-block-end: anchor(left, 50px)` were set, the computed value would be `50px`, and the positioned element would be positioned `50px` from the block end (bottom) of its nearest positioned ancestor or the viewport, depending on the `position` value set.
-- In a vertical writing mode, the block direction is right-to-left or left-to-right, therefore `inset-block-end: anchor(left)` will work, for example, but `inset-block-end: anchor(top)` is incompatible.
+- In a vertical writing mode, the block direction is right-to-left or left-to-right, therefore `inset-block-end: anchor(left)` will work, but `inset-block-end: anchor(top)` is incompatible.
 If `inset-block-end: anchor(top, 50px)` were set, the computed value would be `50px`, and the positioned element would be positioned `50px` from the block end (left or right depending on the writing mode) of its nearest positioned ancestor or the viewport, depending on the `position` value set.

-To mitigate the potential for confusion with these values, you are advised to use physical inset properties with physical `<anchor-side>` values, and logical inset properties with logical `<anchor-side>` values.
+To mitigate the potential for confusion with these values, you are advised to use logical inset properties with logical `<anchor-side>` values whenever possible, but if logical properties are not an option, prefer the use of physical inset properties with physical `<anchor-side>` values.

+The `center` and `<percentage>` values are valid within the `anchor()` function within all logical and physical inset properties.

 The below table lists the inset properties, and the `<anchor-side>` parameter values that are compatible with them.
 We have only listed the longhand inset properties; these comprise the shorthand inset property values.